alphagov/govuk-prototype-kit/README.md

 Any code changes should update in the browser without you restarting the app.

 The app recompiles app/assets/stylesheets/application.scss everytime changes are observed.

+## Documentation

+Guides for getting set up and how to work with the prototyping application are available on this repo's [wiki](https://github.com/tombye/express_prototype/wiki).

+## Disclaimer

+This app uses the [lib-sass](https://github.com/hcatlin/libsass) implementation of Sass to compile its CSS.
+It's still a work in progress so is missing a few features.

+The one that may effect you is the lack of support for [@extend](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#extend).
+This means the you can't use [@extend %contain-floats](https://github.com/alphagov/govuk_frontend_toolkit/blob/master/stylesheets/_shims.scss#L45) from the toolkit.

+This is explained in more detail [on the wiki](https://github.com/tombye/express_prototype/wiki/Writing-CSS#wiki-we-use-node-sass).